Car Accident Injury FAQ

 - Never admit responsibility for the accident to anyone present at the scene of the crash, including police officers, paramedics and witnesses.

-- Never leave the scene of the wreck without notifying the police if it is clear that you were not at fault.
-Proper documentation of the accident will be advantageous in your pursuit for justice.
+- Never leave the scene of the wreck without notifying the police - even if it is clear that you were not at fault.
+Proper documentation of the accident may benefit your claim.

-If you have been injured in an auto accident - or just have some questions to find out if you have a case - the Phillips Law Group is here to help.
+If you have been injured in an auto accident and are looking to find out if you have a case - Phillips Law Group is here to help.